PMArkive/SMEncounterRNGTool/README.md

 - UBs & wild Pokemon: "Use this item" (Honey)
 - Type:Null, Porygon, Aerodactyl, Magearna, fossil Pokemon and event Pokemon: "You received xxx!"
 - Crabrawler: "There was a Pokemon feeding on the Berries and it leaped out at you!"
+- Starters: "Having accepted on another, you'll surely be friends for life"

 ## Marks under Blink Column
 - ★: One person on the map will blink soon, a warning for nearby frames.